osherjacobs/LabWork_Findings/vector8_asr_corrected.md

 ## Detection Recommendations

+This technique does not generate a dedicated detection signal at the point of credential access.
+Detection depends on identifying Defender policy modification (EID 5007) and correlating it with prior blocked activity (EID 1121).

 - **Alert on EID 5007** — specifically targeting `ASROnlyExclusions` registry path modifications.
 The event text includes an explicit malware warning.
 Validate whether this event is captured by your SIEM pipeline.
 - **Alert on EID 1121** — ASR block events against lsass.exe.
 If firing, something is attempting LSASS access and being blocked.
 Worth correlating with subsequent EID 5007 exclusion additions.
 - **Correlate EID 5007 exclusion additions with subsequent LSASS access events** — the sequence is the attack chain.